 Rounds 6 – 11: alternate rows 4 & 5 (80)

 Round 12: Ch-1, do not turn, hdc in first st. * hdc around ch-sp, hdc in next 2 sts * repeat between * * around.
 Do not join.
 (60)

 Round 13: Do not turn, sc in third loop of each hdc around.
 (60) Do not join, fasten off and weave in ends.

 Now that the ear warmer is as tall as it needs to be it’s time to cinch up the front.
-Using a length of yarn, insert from the inside as pictured below.
+Using a length of yarn, insert a tapestry needle from the inside as pictured below.

 Bring the yarn up over the top and back through the inside (my “cinch” is ~1.5″ tall), over and over again until you are happy with the width of the “cinch”.
 Then weave in the ends and you’re almost done!

-Finally, sew the band together using the 6″ tail from the beginning.
+Finally, using your yarn needle, sew the ribbing band together using the 6″ tail from the beginning.
 Weave in that yarn tail and you’re ready to rock and roll!

 I hope you love this Off the Grid Ear Warmer.
 I love how quick it is, and how stylish it is, and how little yarn it uses.
 Please share a photo of yours with me in the Heart Hook Home Crochet Community on Facebook or by tagging @HeartHookHome across all social media. 😁